tfunck/bitv/data/factions.md

 Aloof, guarded in their motives.
 They scour the planets of the system and carefully monitor the missives from Legon.

-## Omnicorp | short: Omnicorp | tier: IV

-## 43 | short: Clankers | tier: III
+## The Clankers | short: Clankers | tier: III

-Department of Public Safety is the security force in Stella Tenebris.
+Officially called "Department of Public Safety" .
+It is the security force in Stella Tenebris.
 Staffed by androids.
 Referred to as the "Clankers" by most.

 * Edges: incorruptible, tireless.
 * Flaws: bad aim, mismatched and outdated tech